Storm supplies flying off Home Depot shelves

 HOLLYWOOD, FLA.
 (WSVN) - The once fully stocked shelves are now in short supply at the Home Depot in Hollywood’s Oakwood Plaza.

-The store wasn’t too hectic by mid-afternoon, but assistant manager Hector Cruz said don’t be fooled.
+The store wasn’t too hectic in the middle of Thursday afternoon, but assistant manager Hector Cruz said don’t be fooled.

-“It comes in spurs,” Cruz said.
+“It comes in spurts,” Cruz said.
 “At one time it picks up, it’s really crazy, and then it kind of dies down.”

+Shoppers could be seen standing in the checkout lines just before 10:15 p.m.

 Some of the essentials you should go for: